Mayfly277/mayfly277.github.io/_posts/2022-07-12-GOADv2-pwning-part4.md

 - Eddard's password is stronger and cannot be break with this method.
 This doesn't mean we can do nothing.
 What we could do is relay eddard connection to a server where smb is not signed ;)

 > Responder keep the logs in /opt/tools/Responder/logs (on exegol), if you need to show them again.
+{: .prompt-info }

+> If you want to delete the previous captured logs (message skipped previously captured hash) delete the file /opt/tools/Responder/Responder.db
+{: .prompt-tip }

 ## NTLM relay